-Figure 1: Phased flux for KIC A with binary fit superimposed.
-'Phase'' refers to the phase of the binary orbit, while 'Flux' is a measure of intensity.
-3.1.2.
-Looking for pulsations An iterative procedure was followed to separate the binary signal from any potential pulsation signatures in the light curve.
-Residuals were created by subtracting the binary model from all ten quarters of detrended data.
-The process converged upon a stable model after three iterations.
-Two standard packages for binary system analysis, viz.
-Binary Maker 3 (BM3) and PHOEBE, were employed for the task.
+Figure 1: Phased flux for KIC A with binary fit superimposed Looking for pulsations An iterative procedure was followed to separate the binary signal from any potential pulsation signatures in the light curve.
+Residuals were created by subtracting the binary model from all ten quarters of the BJD detrended data.
+The procedure was undertaken three times until the process converged upon a model that could not undergo further improvement.
+The use of both BM3 and Phoebe were employed for the task.
 Figure 2 shows a small section of the residuals generated by removal of the synthetic curve from the first ten quarters of data using the first binary model.

-Figure 2: A section of the residuals generated by subtracting the first PHOEBE-generated binary model from the detrended data.
-The abscissa is indexed in days relative to Baryocentric Julian Date 2455004.
-3.1.3.
-Pulsation signatures The initial periodogram of the residuals from KIC A, after consecutive refinement of the binary model, is shown in figure 3.
+Figure 2: A section of the residuals generated after the removal of the first binary model Pulsation signatures The initial periodogram of the residuals from KIC A, after consecutive refinement of the binary model, is shown in figure 3.

-Figure 3: The initial Discrete Fourier Transform (DFT) periodogram of the residuals from KIC A, after consecutive refinement of the binary model.
-If there are detectable pulsations present in one of the components of the system, corresponding peaks will appear in the periodogram.
+Figure 3: The initial DFT periodogram of the residuals from KIC A after consecutive refinement of the binary model.
+If there are detectable pulsations present in one of the components of the system, corresponding peaks will appear in the periodogram .
 However, Figure 3 only shows the expected decaying envelope of Fourier components associated with the binary orbit.
-When a sine function with the orbital frequency (and ampltide and phase determined by a least-squares fit) is subtracted from these residuals, the periodogram shown in Figure 4 is obtained.
+When a simple Fourier series is subtracted from these residuals, the periodogram shown in Figure 4 is obtained.
 A Fourier envelope is still visible, though much reduced in amplitude.
-3.2 KIC B 3.2.1 Light curves The best fit initial binary model (solid line superimposed on the phased data - figure 5) was generated in Binary Maker 3, with minor subsequent adjustments then applied with PHOEBE.
+3.2 KIC B Light curves The best fit initial binary model (solid line superimposed on the phased data - figure 5) was generated in Binary Maker 3 with minor adjustments in Phoebe.
 The fit is here shown against magnitude, and illustrates the contrast with the flux fit that was shown for KIC A in Figure 1.
-Derived parameters of the best fit, whilst not unique (without accurate mass ratios from spectroscopy), give the mass ratio q = 0.105, angle of inclination of the orbit i = 70.8 degrees, effective temperature of the primary $T_1 = 7950$ K and that of the secondary $T_2 = 4800$ K.
+Derived parameters, whilst not unique (without accurate mass ratios from spectroscopy), give q = 0.105, i = 70.8, $T_1 = 7950$ and $T_2 = 4800$ .

-Figure 4: The DFT periodogram of the residuals from KIC A after removal of a sine curve with the orbital frequency
+Figure 4: The DFT periodogram of the residuals from KIC A after removal of a Fourier series based on the orbital frequency.

-Figure 5: Phased flux for KIC B with binary fit superimposed.
-'Phase' refers to the phase of the binary orbit, while 'Flux' is in magnitudes.
-3.2.2.
-Looking for pulsations As alluded to above, we followed an iterative process, where the residuals obtained - after subtraction of the initial binary fit - are tested for periodic signals.
+Figure 5: Phased flux for KIC B with binary fit superimposed Looking for pulsations As alluded to above, we followed an iterative process, where the residuals obtained - after subtraction of the initial binary fit - are tested for periodic signals.
 If any are found, a least-squares fit of harmonic components with these periods is subtracted from the original data and a binary fit is performed once again.
 This cyclic procedure is continued until no further changes occur (i.e. the procedure has converged to a stable solution).
 The residuals obtained after subtraction of this final (convergent) binary solution are then interrogated for any remaining periodic signals, beyond the obvious declining envelope of harmonic overtones (i.e. the Fourier components) of the orbital period.
-3.2.3.
 Pulsation signatures The periodogram obtained for the residuals after subtraction of the initial binary fit is shown in Figure 6.
 Compare this with the behaviour of KIC A as shown in Figure 4.
 Although there is still a remnant of the binary period and a few low-order harmonics, a separate periodicity at about 15 cycles per day is clearly evident.
 This is a classic (albeit new!) pulsation signature in an Algol system.